Learn how you may be able to participate in a vaccine clinic.*

 The eligibility criteria for this benefit includes:

-Veterans and their spouses can lock in their suite rate* through January 1, 2023 if they sign a residency agreement by December 31, 2020.
+Veterans and their spouses can lock in their suite rate* through January 1, 2023 if they sign a residency agreement.
 Care fees are excluded.
 Offer applies to new move-ins only.
 Contact us to learn more.

 The hundreds of veterans who call Sunrise home across the country have served in WWII, Vietnam, Korea, and the Gulf War.